 Mind and Life views the Varela Awards as an essential feature of its overall strategy of pursuing new insights at the boundary between spirituality and science.
 These awards are a key vehicle for increasing the number of first-rate scientists, scholars and clinicians involved in the emerging fields of Contemplative Neuroscience, Neurophenomenology, Contemplative Clinical Sciences and Contemplative Studies.
 Preference is given to proposals using rigorous experimental designs that evaluate both state and trait effects of contemplative practice, as well as those that incorporate “first-person” contemplative methods, employing introspective investigation and reports on subjective experience.
 This grant program also encourages the active collaboration of scientists with contemplative scholars/practitioners in all phases of research.
 A general ancillary outcome of the Varela Awards will be the mapping of future directions in emerging field of Contemplative Science, and how the research might benefit all the disciplines involved – Neuroscience, Cognitive Science, Clinical, Social, and Developmental Psychology, Contemplative Scholarship, Philosophy and various contemplative traditions.
 The overall purpose of the Varela Awards is to promote the interdisciplinary study of the mind with the goal of relieving human suffering and positively impacting society.

-Grants of up to $15,000 are awarded annually through a competitive application, review and selection process.
+Grants of up to $15,000 (USD) are awarded annually through a competitive application, review and selection process.
 Applications are reviewed and selected based on five criteria: significance to the field, approach/design, innovation/novelty, quality of the applicant and likelihood of success, and strength of academic environment.
 Proposed research should be completed within a 2-year period, and annual progress reports are required for awardees to remain in good standing.
 It is expected that the completion of proposed research will result in the submission of findings to a peer-reviewed scientific journal and/or conference.
-To be eligible for a Varela Award, the applicant must have attended the Mind and Life Summer Research Institute within the last five years (i.e., for 2013 applications, one must have attended a Summer Research Institute in 2009 or later).
-This grant is intended as a career development award, and is open to graduate students, post-docs, or junior faculty up to their third year of appointment.
+To be eligible for a Varela Award, the applicant must have attended the Mind and Life Summer Research Institute within the last five years (i.e., for 2014 applications, one must have attended a Summer Research Institute in 2010 or later).
+This grant is intended as a career development award, and is open to graduate students and post-doctoral fellows currently affiliated with a research institution, and junior faculty up to their third year of appointment.

 Varela awards may not be used for indirect costs, administrative costs or overhead.
-To apply, please submit the following materials between August 30 and September 27, 2013, through the online application:
+To apply, please submit the following materials between September 5 and October 8, 2014:

 - Research Proposal (2-3 pages, single-spaced, 1200 words maximum), including: